Iran–Iraq War: Iraq's use of chemical weapons

-At the time of the conflict, the United Nations Security Council issued statements that "chemical weapons had been used in the war".
+During the war, the United Nations Security Council issued statements that "chemical weapons had been used in the war".
 UN statements never clarified that only Iraq was using chemical weapons, and according to retrospective authors "the international community remained silent as Iraq used weapons of mass destruction against Iranian[s] as well as Iraqi Kurds."
 A 1987 UN report conducted at the behest of both belligerents discovered weapon fragments that established Iraqi responsibility for chemical attacks on Iranian soldiers and civilians, but could not substantiate Iraq's allegations of Iranian chemical weapons use: "Iraqi forces have been affected by mustard gas and a pulmonary element, possibly phosgene.
 In the absence of conclusive evidence of the weapons used, it could not be determined how the injuries were caused."

-Evidence suggests that these Iraqi chemical casualties were likely the result of "blowback", whereas the evidence that Iraq submitted to the UN—such as two Iranian 130 mm shells that UN specialists found had "no internal chemical-resistant coating" and were "normally used for filling with high explosives"—did not withstand scrutiny; UN official Iqbal Riza later acknowledged that Iraq's evidence was "clearly fabricated".
+Evidence suggests that these Iraqi chemical casualties were likely the result of "blowback", whereas the evidence that Iraq submitted to the UN did not withstand scrutiny; UN official Iqbal Riza later acknowledged that Iraq's evidence was "clearly fabricated".
 However, the report's phrasing—"chemical weapons were again used against Iranian forces by Iraqi forces ... now also Iraqi forces have sustained injuries from chemical warfare"—contributed to an erroneous perception that Iran and Iraq were equally at fault.

-In response to further Iraqi chemical attacks on Kurdish civilians after the August 1988 ceasefire with Iran, United States senators Claiborne Pell and Jesse Helms called for comprehensive economic sanctions against Iraq, including an oil embargo and severe limitations on the export of dual-use technology.
-Although the ensuing legislation passed in the U.S. Senate, it faced strong opposition within the House of Representatives and did not become law.
-In a rare rebuke, Secretary of State George Shultz condemned Iraq's "unjustified and abhorrent" chemical attacks, which Shultz's assistant Charles E. Redman characterised as "unacceptable to the civilized world".
-Even after these pronouncements, however, the State Department advised against sanctions.
+In response to further Iraqi chemical attacks on Kurdish civilians after the August 1988 ceasefire with Iran, comprehensive U.S. economic sanctions against Iraq were passed by the U.S. Senate.
+It then faced strong opposition within the House of Representatives, and did not become law.
+The State Department advised against sanctions.